 Staff will perform their own

 self-assessment for COVID-19 before they leave for school.
 If the self-assessment says to stay at home and monitor your health or to get tested for COVID-19, staff must alert the Principal immediately and not come to work.
+Staff will show the completed, verified screening upon arrival.

 For essential visitors: